iter8-tools/iter8/content/integrations/kui.md

 summary: Describes iter8's integrations with KUI
 ---

-[Kui](https://kui.tools) combines the power of familiar CLIs with visualizations by manipulating complex JSON and YAML data models and providing quick access to aggregate views of operational data.
+[Kui](https://kui.tools) combines the power of familiar CLIs with interactive visualizations to provide an elegant and intuitive experience for users of kubernetes.

 The iter8-KUI integration aims to leverage these features for iter8.
 Using the iter8 plugin on KUI, you can run Human-In-The-Loop iter8 experiments and easily modify and customize experiment metrics.
-Soon, you will be able to do a lot more!

 ## Installation